Moonqy/IDH-mutation-and-1p19q/README.md

 <br />

-Our previous work "Frequency-Domain Enhanced MRI Fusion with Multi-Head Attention for IDH Status Prediction" has been accept by TERNATIONAL CONFERENCE ON METAVERSE AND CURRENT TRENDS IN COMPUTING (ICMCTC-2025) https://tmrn.org/icmctc/
+Our previous work "Frequency-Domain Enhanced MRI Fusion with Multi-Head Attention for IDH Status Prediction" has been accepted by TERNATIONAL CONFERENCE ON METAVERSE AND CURRENT TRENDS IN COMPUTING (ICMCTC-2025) https://tmrn.org/icmctc/
     </p>
     <br />